-Using real-life, behind-the-scenes stories from major pop culture successes, I speak to business people looking for ways to stand out, innovate, and make positive change in their companies and industries.
-Along the way, audiences don’t just learn lessons they can apply to their own businesses—they also have fun, watching clips from great shows and learning the trade secrets behind TV’s groundbreaking hits.
+Using real-life, behind-the-scenes stories from major pop culture successes, I speak to corporate and tech professionals looking for ways to stand out, innovate, and make positive change in their companies and industries.
+Along the way, audiences don’t just learn lessons they can apply to their own businesses—they also have fun, watching clips from great shows and learning the trade secrets behind TV’s historic and groundbreaking hits.

 “Jennifer gave a fantastic talk.
 She drew a crowd and connected with everyone.
 We’re looking forward to booking her again!”